Ben-Voris/Mac-notes/README.md

 - `Control` + Click on a Link: Opens in a new tab
 - Two finger right swipe in tab: Closes tab
 - `Command` + `Z`: Undo close tab
+- Long press on `+` (new tab) shows recently closed tabs.
+Clicking on one reopens it.

 ## VS Code